edisonq/laravel-quasar-photoalbums/README.md

 Aside from that, I added the migration class.
 Make the UI as beautiful as possible.
 Proper documentation of API, codes, etc are also added.

+The project's incomplete base on goal and time constraints.

 ## Main Technologies:
 - [Laravel 8](https://laravel.com/).
 - [Quasar](https://laravel.com/docs/routing).